Palms Place: History

 As of October 2008, sales had only been finalized for 342 units, or 57 percent of the 599 units.
 Because of poor economic conditions, buyers had difficulty obtaining the necessary credit to finalize their purchases.
 In May 2009, the Palms began offering financial assistance to approximately 150 buyers who had already made down payments but were unable to get full financing to close on their purchases.
 At the time, 370 unit sales had been finalized.

-Notable residents have included Jessica Simpson, Eminem, Paul Stanley, Hulk Hogan, and Floyd Mayweather Jr. Phil Maloof owned a Palms Place penthouse, which he put up for sale in 2014, at a cost of $38 million.
+Notable residents have included Jessica Simpson, Eminem, Paul Stanley, Hulk Hogan, and Floyd Mayweather Jr. Phillip Maloof owned a Palms Place penthouse, which he put up for sale in 2014, at a cost of $38 million.
 The purchase would include artwork by Pablo Picasso and Salvador Dalí.
 After months without a buyer, Maloof decided to include a Lamborghini Huracán as part of the purchase.
 The Muleseum, a 1300 sqft suite dedicated to the Moscow mule cocktail, was debuted in March 2018.
 The suite included a bar with several variations of the drink available.

 Maloof put his penthouse on the market again in 2019, with a $15 million listing price.
 Turnkey Pads, a vacation property company, purchased the penthouse later that year for $12.5 million, making it the most expensive high-rise condo sale in Las Vegas history.
 Turnkey spent $1 million to renovate the penthouse and add a helipad.
 The company began renting the penthouse out in December 2019, with prices ranging from $5,000 to $25,000 a night.
 Turnkey also owned and managed approximately 100 other units at Palms Place.